cembryonix/cbx-agent-k8sops/README.md

 # CBX Agent: K8SOps ![status](https://img.shields.io/badge/status-early--development-orange)

+**An AI companion for Kubernetes operations and troubleshooting.** <br>
+Part of the "Cembryonix Project" collection.

+Transform your cluster management from command-line tasks to natural conversations.

 > [!IMPORTANT]
 > **STATUS: Early Development**
 >
 > Currently, the project provides only basic functionality.
 > Immediate focus of development is on optimizing choice of LLMs, prompts, deployment methods, and documentation.

-**An AI companion for Kubernetes operations and troubleshooting.**
-Part of the "Cembryonix Project" collection.

-Transform your cluster management from command-line tasks to natural conversations.

 ## What it does